ChristofSchwarz/qs-ext-Pareto/README.md

 Just create variable "Pareto" in script
 * LET Pareto = '';

+In the extension properties
-Then add the Field (no Master Dimension, sorry) as the Extension's only Dimension Add your ABC Aggregation function as the Extension's only Measure (e.g. Sum(Sales)
+* Add the Field (no Master Dimension possible, sorry) as the Extension's only Dimension
+* Add your ABC Aggregation function as the Extension's only Measure (e.g. Sum(Sales)

-Click on the extension button while still in edit mode.
+* Click on the extension button while still in edit mode.
 You will get a browser alert, that the Dimension formula needs to be changed first.
-Save app and go back to analysis mode.
+* Save app and go back to analysis mode.

 You can now click the button anytime and a working formula will be put into Variable 'Pareto' which assigns each value exactly into one class, numbered as 1, 2, and 3